HackBulgaria/Programming101-CSharp/week03/02-MoreOOP/README.md

 ## The CashDesk application

-Finally, create a console Cash Desk application that takes these commands from the user:
+Finally inside the **CashDeskApplication** project, create a console Cash Desk application that takes these commands from the user:

 * takebill \<number> - adds a bill with value \<number> to the cashdesk
 * takebatch \<number1> \<number2> ... - adds a batch of bills to the cashdesk